bugsnag/bugsnag-magento/README.md

 --

 In your Magento admin panel go to System → Configuration → Advanced → Developer and find the Bugsnag entry.
-If you don't see the entry, then try to enable symlinks (described below).
+If you don't see the entry, just press `Save Config`: the command would refresh the cache and pick up Bugsnag.

 ![](/screenshot.png)